 About Us

-We, the Franciscan Sisters of Christian Charity, are a religious community of the Catholic Church founded in 1857 in Vienna, focusing on the care and support of sick and elderly people.
+We, the Franciscan Sisters of Christian Charity, are a Catholic religious community founded in 1857 in Vienna, who focus on the care and support of sick and elderly people.

 Franziskanerinnen